kraken-php/docs/installation.md

 #### Run Scripts

 There are four important scripts that Framework uses that you should be aware of.
 Firstly, `kraken` and `kraken.server` being placed in project root are used for starting CLI client and CLI server.
-Secondly, 'kraken.process` and `kraken.thread` files inside `data/autorun` directory are responsible for running processes and threads inside your application.
+Secondly, `kraken.process` and `kraken.thread` files inside `data/autorun` directory are responsible for running processes and threads inside your application.
 You can modify content of this files to customize provided bootstrap mechanics and change default application paths.

 #### Bootstrap Files